faisab/faisab.github.io/index.md

 ### About me

-I'm a MSCS student at Georgia Tech interested in building intelligent systems and driven by the potential of AI to solve complex challenges.
+Hey!
+I’m an MS CS student at Georgia Tech, where I also completed my undergrad.
+Currently interested in systems research for machine learning and building infrastructure for inference and training.

 ### Experience

-- AI Engineer Intern @ BCG
+- Software Engineer Intern @ Nvidia
-- Platform Engineer Intern @ CertiK
+- ML Engineer Intern @ BCG

 ### Education

 - M.S.
 CS @ Georgia Tech
 - B.S.
 CS @ Georgia Tech '23

 <!-- Through interning at Boston Consulting Group, CertiK, and Equifax, I've gained a a diverse set of professional experiences.
 My academic ventures as a Graduate Assistant and researcher under Dr. Ali Adibi where I worked to improve visual diagnostics using machine learning. -->